-Proctology is an area of Gastroenterology dedicated to the diagnosis and treatment of benign and malignant diseases of the anal canal and of the perianal region.
+Proctology is an area of Surgery dedicated to the diagnosis and treatment of benign and malignant diseases of the anal canal and of the perianal region.

 There are various Proctologic (Anorectal) benign diseases, the most common being Haemorrhoidal Disease and Anal Fissures.
 These deserve a special mention due to their important prevalence among young people.
 There are other diseases such as Anal Fissure, Perianal Fistula, Anal Fibroids and Rectal Prolepses (rectal invagination towards the anal canal).
 Faecal Incontinence, Perianal Condyloma (associated with HPV infection).

 These occur when there is congestion of the upper haemorrhoidal piles.
 Defecation effort, an increase in intra-abdominal pressure, the absence of valves in the vessels of the haemorrhoidal piles, chronic constipation, the vertical position of the human being and genetic factors might all be involved in the development of haemorrhoidal disease.
 The most common symptom of this disease is (red) blood loss during or after defecation.

 These are small oval ulcers, normally situated in the lower part of the anal canal.
 The main symptom is extreme and intense, penetrating pain when defecating, which may continue for several hours.
 Fear of a new painful defecation leads to chronic constipation.
 This then results in a “vicious circle”: Pain ► Fear of defecation ► poor blood supply ► Poor healing ► persistent fissure.

 These are sometimes complex situations and typically arise after an anal abscess.
 A fistula connects the canal to the skin.
 Fistulas are confirmed due to their purulent appearance as open wounds.